 4. Purchase dining certificates

 At Restaurant.com, you can purchase certificates that can significantly reduce the cost of dining out.
 Pay $4 for a certificate worth $10, for example.
 However, read the fine print carefully.
-There may be catches, including that a minimum purchase may be required.
+There may be catches — for example, a minimum purchase may be required.

 Also, watch local newspaper ads for restaurant coupons.